Ring, Natalie J.Associate Professor

-Areas of Specialization: U.S. Southern History, the Gilded Age and Progressive Era, New Directions in Southern Studies, African-American History
+Areas of Specialization: US Southern History, Gilded Age and Progressive Era, Southern Studies, Global South, History of Crime, Punishment, and Violence

-Education: PhD, University of California San Diego, 2003
+Education: PhD in History, University of California San Diego (2003)

-Dr. Ring completed her B.A. in American Studies and Music at Amherst College with magna cum laude in both disciplines and her Ph.D. in History at the University of California San Diego.
+Dr. Ring is an associate professor of history at the University of Texas at Dallas.
 Prior to arriving at UTD she taught for two years as a Visiting Assistant Professor at Tulane University.
 She is the author of The Problem South: Region, Empire, and the New Liberal State, 1880-1930 which was a finalist for the Best First Book Award from the Berkshire Conference of Women Historians and the TIL Award for Most Significant Scholarly Book from the Texas Institute of Letters.
-The book also was a finalist for the C. Vann Woodward Prize for the best dissertation in southern history given by the Southern Historical Association.
+The Problem South traces the evolution of the idea of the “southern problem” in the context of U. S. colonialism and explains how national reform efforts to modernize the South contributed to the development of early twentieth-century liberalism.
+The dissertation on which the book is based was a finalist for the C. Vann Woodward Prize for the best dissertation in southern history given by the Southern Historical Association.
 Research on The Problem South has been funded by the Smithsonian Institution, the American Historical Association, the Rockefeller Archive Center, the UNC Chapel Hill Manuscripts Division, and the Copeland Fellow program at Amherst College.